mttgll/ALE/README.md

 5. Click OK on the confirmation window.

 6. Select the save destination for the parsed output.
-    * The default filename is `ExtractedLog.txt`.
+    * The default filename is `ExtractedLog.txt` and will save in the same directory as ALE by default.
 The user may enter a different filename or use a different file extension if they wish.
+    * The newly saved file will automatically open in the user's default program for the filetype after saving.
+    * There is also a button in ALE to conveniently open ALE's directory.

 ## Contact